pradeeprao31/SPEECH_RECOGITION/README.md

+# Python Speech Recognition : Speech To Text
+* Speech is the most common means of communication and the majority of the population in the world relies on speech to communicate with one another.
+Speech recognition system basically translates spoken languages into text.
+There are various real-life examples of speech recognition systems.
+For example, Apple SIRI which recognize the speech and truncates into text.
+* Speech Recognition is an important feature in several applications used such as home automation, artificial intelligence, etc.

-# SPEECH_RECOGITION
+# Libraries
-(run those in command prompt/cmt/terminal) For the robot to listen to our voice/speech pip install speechRecognition

-#To speak out, or text to speech pip install pyttsx3
+* To speak out, or text to speech pip install pyttsx3

-#For advance control on browser pip install pywhatkit
+* For advance control on browser pip install pywhatkit

-#To get wikipedia data pip install wikipedia
+* To get wikipedia data pip install wikipedia

-#To get funny jokes pip install pyjokes
+* To get funny jokes pip install pyjokes

-@Issues
-If you encounter any problems feel free to open a new issue.
-Before that check other closed issues and check if your issue matches with any older issues.
+  # Objective
+  * Creating a simple Desktop Assistant to find Location, Time , and using it as a Web Search.
+S- peech to text translation : This is done with the help of Google Speech Recognition.
+This requires an active internet connection to work.
+However, there are certain offline Recognition systems such as PocketSphinx, but have a very rigorous installation process that requires several dependencies.
+Google Speech Recognition is one of the easiest to use.
+  * Text to Speech Recognition : There are several APIs available to convert text to speech in python.
+One of such APIs is the Google Text to Speech API commonly known as the gTTS API. gTTS is a very easy to use tool which converts the text entered, into audio which can be saved as a mp3 file.